8 Health Benefits of Skin Brushing

 Have you considered the healthy benefits of skin brushing?

-When I first learned about the specific things we can do for healthy skin, I realized in a small way the benefit of skin brushing.
-So I bought a brush and would do skin brushing occasionally in the bath.
-I wasn’t too committed to doing it which translated means I didn’t really believe the benefit was worth my time and effort.
+When I first learned about the specific things we can do for healthy skin, I realized in a small way the benefits of skin brushing.
+I bought a skin brush and would do skin brushing occasionally in the bath.
+I wasn’t too committed to doing it which actually means that I didn’t really believe the benefit was worth my time and effort.

 That is no longer true.
 I now allow time to do dry skin brushing every day right before I bathe.
-The reason it is now part of my personal wellness program is because I’ve learned the benefits . . . and I believe they are true.
+The reason it is now part of my personal wellness program is because I’ve learned the benefits of skin brushing . . . and I believe they are true.

-All of that was enough information to make me cross the line of head knowledge about it (believing those are nice facts) and heart knowledge (actually choosing to incorporate skin brushing into my daily routine to reap the health benefits myself).
+All of that was enough information to make me cross the line of head knowledge about it (believing those are nice facts) and heart knowledge (actually choosing to incorporate skin brushing into my daily routine to reap the health benefits of skin brushing myself).

-3. Works wonders when you’re losing weight (or have lost weight & are now dealing with saggy skin).
+3. It also works wonders when you’re losing weight (or have lost weight & are now dealing with saggy skin).

-4. Sloughs off dead cells, thus improving skin texture and cell renewal.
+4. Dry skin brushing sloughs off dead cells, thus improving skin texture and cell renewal.

-5. Stimulates blood flow to the skin, which in turns helps the body to rid itself of wastes.
+5. It stimulates blood flow to the skin, which in turns helps the body to rid itself of wastes.

-7. Rejuvenates the nerve system by stimulating the nerve endings.
+7. Dry sking brushing also rejuvenates the nerve system by stimulating the nerve endings.

-8. Eliminates clogged pores so that the skin can absorb nutrients better.
+8. And finally, it eliminates clogged pores so that the skin can absorb nutrients better.